 Clinical Guidelines Recommendations safety profile.
 ICSs are the preferred treatment for long-term control medication in pregnant women.
-Specifically, budesonide is the preferred ICS as more Global Initiative for data is available on using budesonide in pregnant women than other ICSs.
-Treatment Asthma: Education should be an integral part of all interactions between health care Global Strategy for professionals and patients, and is relevant to asthma patients of all ages.
-Asthma Measures to prevent the development of asthma, asthma symptoms, and Management and Prevention asthma exacerbations by avoiding or reducing exposure to risk factors (2011) 12 should be implemented whenever possible.Controller medications are administered daily on a long-term basis and include inhaled and systemic glucocorticosteroids, leukotriene modifiers, LABAs in combination with inhaled glucocorticosteroids, sustained-released theophylline, cromones, and anti-immunoglobulin E (IgE).
-Reliever medications are administered on an as-needed basis to reverse broadbase participation and relieve symptoms and include rapid acting inheled bronchoconstriction and relieve symptoms and include rapid-acting inhaled β 2 -agonists, inhaled anticholinergics, short-acting theophylline, and SABAs.
-Controller medications Inhaled glucocorticosteroids are currently the most effective anti- influence to a solution for the two two two to a solution to a solution. inflammatory medications for the treatment of persistent asthma for patients of all ages.
-Inhaled glucocorticosteroids differ in potency and bioavailability, but few studies have been able to confirm the clinical relevance of these differences.
-To reach clinical control, add-on therapy with another class of controller is preferred over increasing the dose of inhaled glucocorticosteroids.
-Leukotriene modifiers are generally less effective than inhaled glucocorticosteroids therefore may be used as an alternative treatment in patients with mild persistent asthma.
-Some patients with aspirin-sensitive asthma respond well to leukotriene modifiers.Leukotriene modifiers used as add-on therapy may reduce the dose of inhaled glucocorticosteroids required by patients with moderate to severe asthma, and may improve asthma control in adult patients whose asthma is not controlled with low or high doses of inhaled glucocorticosteroids.
+Specifically, budesonide is the preferred ICS as more data is available on using budesonide in pregnant women than other ICSs Global Initiative for Treatment Asthma: Education should be an integral part of all interactions between health care Global Strategy for professionals and patients, and is relevant to asthma patients of all ages.
+Asthma • Measures to prevent the development of asthma, asthma symptoms, and Management and asthma exacerbations by avoiding or reducing exposure to risk factors Prevention should be implemented whenever possible.
+(2011)' 2 Controller medications are administered daily on a long-term basis and include inhaled and systemic glucocorticosteroids, leukotriene modifiers, LABAs in combination with inhaled glucocorticosteroids, sustained-released theophylline, cromones, and anti-immunoglobulin E (IgE).
+Reliever medications are administered on an as-needed basis to reverse bronchoconstriction and relieve symptoms and include rapid-acting inhaled ß2-agonists, inhaled anticholinergics, short-acting theophylline, and SABAs.
+Controller medications • Inhaled glucocorticosteroids are currently the most effective anti- inflammatory medications for the treatment of persistent asthma for patients of all ages.
+Inhaled glucocorticosteroids differ in potency and bioavailability, but few studies have been able to confirm the clinical relevance of these differences. • To reach clinical control, add-on therapy with another class of controller is preferred over increasing the dose of inhaled glucocorticosteroids.
+Leukotriene modifiers are generally less effective than inhaled glucocorticosteroids therefore may be used as an alternative treatment in patients with mild persistent asthma. • Some patients with aspirin-sensitive asthma respond well to leukotriene modifiers. • Leukotriene modifiers used as add-on therapy may reduce the dose of inhaled glucocorticosteroids required by patients with moderate to severe asthma, and may improve asthma control in adult patients whose asthma is not controlled with low or high doses of inhaled glucocorticosteroids.
 Several studies have demonstrated that leukotriene modifiers are less effective than LABAs as add-on therapy.
-LABAs should not be used as monotherapy in patients with asthma as these medications do not appear to influence asthma airway inflammation.
-When a medium dose of an inhaled glucocorticosteroid fails to achieve control, the addition of a LABA is the preferred treatment.
+LABAs should not be used as monotherapy in patients with asthma as these medications do not appear to influence asthma airway inflammation. • When a medium dose of an inhaled glucocorticosteroid fails to achieve control, the addition of a LABA is the preferred treatment.
 Controlled studies have shown that delivering a LABA and an inhaled glucocorticosteroid in a combination inhaler is as effective as giving each drug separately.
 Fixed combination inhalers are more convenient, may increase compliance, and ensure that the LABA is always accompanied by a glucocorticosteroid.
 Although the guideline indicates that combination inhalers containing formoterol and budesonide may be used for both rescue and maintenance, this use is not approved by the Food and Drug Administration (FDA).
-Theophylline as add-on therapy is less effective than LABAs but may provide benefit in patients who do not achieve control on inhaled
+Theophylline as add-on therapy is less effective than LABAs but may provide benefit in patients who do not achieve control on inhaled L ין איטעיטב טבוובווג ווו אמנובווגס אווט עט ווטג מכווובעל כטוונוטו טוו וווומובע